The Newton and Rochelle Becker Charitable Trust

 How does a synagogue apply?

-We are now accepting applications for projects to be implemented in the 2018-19 fiscal year.
 The simple online application form may be found here.
 Applications may be submitted at any time, and applicants will hear of the decision within two weeks of submission.
-Only one project per fiscal year may be funded within a fiscal year.
-The deadline for applications for projects to be implemented in Fall 2018 is May 1, 2018.
-Those who are interested in applying are encouraged to contact Sherry Knazan at firstname.lastname@example.org.
+Only one project implemented within a fiscal year may be funded.
+Those who are interested in applying are strongly encouraged to contact Sherry Knazan at firstname.lastname@example.org.